mehdicherf/sfdx-BitbucketPipeline/README.md

 ![overview](https://github.com/mehdisfdc/sfdx-BitbucketPipeline/blob/master/img/overview.png "Overview")

-## Step 1 - Create connected app to authenticate with JWT-Based Flow:
+## Step 1 - Create connected app and certificate to authenticate with JWT-Based Flow:
 * On your local machine, make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
 If you don't have it installed you can download and install it from https://developer.salesforce.com/tools/sfdxcli

 * Create a Private Key and Self-Signed Digital Certificate for *each* org to authorize: https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm